The Canford Community joined together to remember the fallen in whole school services, curriculum study and displays.

 Ieuan Weir - Deputy Head Academic

 True academic excitement demands detail as well as the big idea.
 Through our curriculum, and through all the work that happens outside the classroom, pupils learn that learning is not the same as entertainment – but is entertaining.
+We want our pupils to develop a passion for learning.

 The journey starts when pupils enter the school in the Shell year (Year 9).
 Arriving from many different backgrounds into an unfamiliar environment, it is through engaging with the familiar world of the classroom that many pupils first find their feet – and will often have their first experience of falling in love with learning, whether in the context of a specific subject, or through one of the many cross-curricular projects they undertake.
 Our Shell curriculum is designed to encourage habits of concentration, of aiming for the best and of taking risks in order to achieve something special; the work they do in this vital year enables our pupils to make the most of the curriculum opportunities they have through their GCSE choices in Years 10 & 11 – the Fourth and Fifth forms.